saiko-tech/csgo-centrifuge/README.md

 We provide a free public service to get any radar image and map-info file easily.

-### Limitations / Contact

-The public service does not offer any uptime or compatibility guarantees.
-It also doesn't allow listing/indexing of all map versions or access to the BSP files.

-If you are interested in a business-grade service (and many more features!) please get in touch - you can find contact details on the [saiko.tech](https://saiko.tech/) website.

 ### Usage

 #### URL Formats